granthverma/15-Days-React-Journey/readme.md

 1. Pubilc Folder : index.html , images

-a. index.html file : it just normal html file
+a1. index.html file : it just normal html file

 ```
  <noscript>You need to enable JavaScript to run this app.</noscript>